CloudWanderer-io/CloudWanderer/doc_source/neptune_quickstart.rst

 .. tip::

-    If you get an error ``ERROR    cloudwanderer.utils:utils.py:26 An error occurred (InvalidClientTokenId) when calling the GetGroupPolicy operation: The security token included in the request is invalid`` make sure you disabled AWS managed temporary credentials in the Cloud9 setup above!
+    If you get an error ``An error occurred (InvalidClientTokenId) when calling the GetGroupPolicy operation: The security token included in the request is invalid`` make sure you disabled AWS managed temporary credentials in the Cloud9 setup above!

 Querying Neptune